Batch-request and multicall smart contracts

 const multicallInterface = new ethers.utils.Interface(multicallContractABI);

-- This line defines an array of contract addresses, which represent the ERC20 contracts for which you want to retrieve the balance.
+• An array of contract addresses is defined.
+The contracts represent the ERC-20 contracts for which you want to retrieve the balance.

 const contractAddresses = [...]; // Array of contract addresses